 That's what the long-running Fast series, which began way back in 2001 with The Fast and the Furious is all about.
 This is a series that embraces its main theme (family), its larger-than-life characters (Vin Diesel's Dom Torretto has essentially become an on-screen spy/racing/action deity), and utterly ridiculous action sequences for one goal and one goal only—to entertain audiences.

 And so after I saw that Hobbs and Shaw trailer, I decided to go on a journey.
 I decided to watch every single movie in the Fast series, which at the time had been running for nearly two decades.
-Since then, I've spent 1,235 minutes—or 20 hours and 35 minutes—of my life watching every Fast and Furious movie ever made.
+That encompassed my entire summer of 2019, and I've been aboard with the franchise ever since.
+All in all, I've spent 1,376 minutes—or 22 hours and 56 minutes—of my life watching every Fast and Furious movie ever made.
 Every frame.
 The entire series.
 All of it.

-After watching the most recent entry in the series—the outrageously-titled and even more outrageously-plotted F9: The Fast Saga—it was time to take everything I had experienced, and put it into a new order.
+After watching the most recent entry in the series—the truly absurd Fast X, following up on the space venturing of F9: The Fast Saga—it was time to take everything I had experienced, and put it into a new order.
 Like just about everything else, if there's one thing we love to do with movies and shows when we've seen them all, it's rank them.
 And so here I am, doing it again.
 After all, this series—which has now been going strong for 22 years(!)—started as a low-stakes street racing/petty crime movie, and now is about flesh-eating viruses, venturing into outer space and literal nuclear bombs.
 Obviously, we needed some reflection.

 Sure, not all of these movies are good.
 Yes, sometimes the acting might leave... a bit to be desired.
 But the set pieces?
 The action?
 There's something to this series that just sticks, and it's not a surprise that each movie makes approximately a bazillion dollars in its sleep.
 Each Fast and Furious movie is immensely watchable in its own way—but some are also clearly better than others.

-So, without further ado, and before the release of Fast X, I give you the complete ranking of every movie in the world-acclaimed Fast and Furious franchise.
+So, without further ado, after the release of Fast X (now streaming on Peacock), I give you the complete ranking of every movie in the world-acclaimed Fast and Furious franchise.

 9. 2 Fast 2 Furious (2003)

-Is it bad that I don't exactly remember...uh... what happened in 2 Fast 2 Furious?
-Tyrese and Ludacris entered the franchise for the first time in place of the absent Vin Diesel (oh, don't you worry—he'll be back).
+Look, folks...
+2 Fast 2 Furious?
+It's got an impeccable title.
+It's got Tyrese and Ludacris in the franchise for the first time (in place of the absent Vin Diesel—and don't you worry, he'll be back).
+It's got Cole Hauser (best known now as Rip in Yellowstone) as an Argentinian drug lord.
 Brian (Paul Walker) is not a cop in this one, but he's still doing cop work.

-Then again, Tyrese and Paul Walker launch their car onto a boat, and shoot someone out of a front seat of a car and shout "EJECTO SEATO, CUZ!," which is an iconic moment in cinema history, so it's not all forgettable after all, I guess.
+Then again, Tyrese and Paul Walker launch their car onto a boat, and shoot someone out of a front seat of a car and shout "EJECTO SEATO, CUZ!,"which is an iconic moment in cinema history.
+Can't complain too much.

 I'm very sorry to be the one to relay this information, but Tokyo Drift is mostly bad.
 It has some cool racing scenes for sure—drifting through the streets of Tokyo (hey, that's the name of the movie!) is inherently cool.
 But neither Vin Diesel nor Paul Walker star, and the movie's replacement protagonist, Sean Boswell (Lucas Black) is a complete dud.
 He is immensely uninteresting.
 Bow Wow is also here doing something.